Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 All about delicious dips made with Eggplant, Garbanzos, Cucumber and other healthy foods.
-Whilst it's not essential to use a dairy product in a dip, my dips will use cream cheese or yoghurt, or alternatively olive oil, tahini and avocado.
+Whilst it's not essential to use a dairy product in a dip, mine will use cream cheese or yoghurt, or alternatively olive oil, tahini and avocado.

 Blend the following ingredients together

 Here are a couple of additional extras; add half a clove of garlic, a spoonful of avocado, salmon or chopped

 olives, a slither of hot chili, or a couple spoons of hummus.